-FRP262H Fire Incident Related Experience 5 Honors 9 lab hrs/wk, 3 cr.
+FRP262H Fire Incident Related Experience 5 Honors

 Introduces new skills and provides a practicum for "Firefighter 2," "Driver," and "Pumper Operator" certifications.
 Assists with entering the job market and in becoming more successful in competitive fire service entry processes.
 Provides a practicum for leadership, supervisory, and management skills.
-Prerequisite: FRP261 Offered as needed.
+Prerequisite: FRP261.
+Offered as needed.